Latest Autism Statistics

 - While there is no medical detection or known cure for autism, thousands of children have shown significant improvement resulting from early diagnosis and use of effective interventions

 - The increase in prevalence rate cannot be explained by better diagnosis alone.
-Some have suggested that autism is just being better diagnosed today versus years ago and that many cases of mental retardation are now being coded as autism.
+Some have suggested that autism is just being better diagnosed today versus years ago and that many cases of intellectual disability are now being coded as autism.
 This would also assume that the experts diagnosing autism before did not know what they were doing.
 This is NOT TRUE.
-Autism is the only disorder dramatically on the rise while mental retardation, Down syndrome and cystic fibrosis remain relatively the same.
+Autism is the only disorder dramatically on the rise while mental retardation or intellectual disability, Down syndrome and cystic fibrosis remain relatively the same.
 A January 2009 UC MIND Institute study refutes this notion.

 - While the cause of autism remains unclear, current studies show genetics and environment both play a role in the autism prevalence increase.
 (Genetic Heritability and Shared Environmental Factors Among Twin Pairs With Autism Joachim Hallmayer, MD; etal – Arch Gen Psychiatry.
 Published online July 4, 2011. doi:10.1001/archgenpsychiatry.2011.76